News & Trending Money News

 Getting your clothes clean doesn’t come cheap.
 Your washer and dryer use approximately 5% of your home’s energy consumption.
 To reduce that number, wash your clothes on cold and use a drying rack whenever possible.

-Running your washer and dryer at night, typically between 11 p.m. and 7 a.m., can also cost you less than using it during peak hours.
+Running your washer and dryer at night, typically between 11 p.m. and 7 a.m., can also cost you less than using it during peak hours, so you can save money.

 Electric oven